G00fY2/quickie/README.md

 * Beta releases are functionally stable and have a feature-complete API surface.
 * They are ready for production use but may contain bugs.

 You should consider **quickie** as beta state too.
-I will raise the version to 1.0 once all dependend libraries hit stable.
+I will raise the version to 1.0 once all dependent libraries hit stable.

 ## Requirements
 * AndroidX